agonyforge/arbitrader/README.md

 Please see the [wiki](https://github.com/scionaltera/arbitrader/wiki) for detailed instructions on running and using Arbitrader.

 ## How can I help out?
-I'm trying to build up a little community over at [Ko-fi](https://ko-fi.com/scionaltera) to steer the direction of Arbitrader in the future and to meet some of the people who use it.
-It would mean a lot to me if you'd hop over there and say hello.
+I'm trying to build up a little community around Arbitrader.
+We have a [Discord](https://discord.gg/M2jsgdN) server and a blog over at [Ko-fi](https://ko-fi.com/scionaltera).
+If you'd like to meet some of the people who work on it and use it, or if you'd like to provide some feedback or support, it would mean a lot to me if you'd drop in and say hello.

 Code contributions are always welcome!
 Please see [CONTRIBUTING.md](https://github.com/scionaltera/arbitrader/blob/master/CONTRIBUTING.md) for details on how to contribute.